NLxAROSA/ChromaDash/README.md

 # Running ChromaDash

 1. Start the application by double-clicking it.
 2. Windows will complain about security (coming from an unknown/unverified source) both when downloading and starting the application.
 Please allow/unblock the application in order to allow it to start.
-Windows Firewall will also ask for permission to access the local network.
-Please allow it access for proper functioning.
 3. Console will show a notification about the application being started and connected (or not) and will log various messages during operation.

 # Connecting to Project CARS